Art City Matera in Southern Italy and the Title “European Capital of Culture 2019”.

 The Italian Culture Minister Dario Franceschini made the announcement after being informed by the selection panel of experts who recommended that Matera should be awarded the title.
 The selection panel of independent experts responsible for assessing the Italian cities competing to be European Capital of Culture in 2019 has recommended that Matera should be awarded the title.
 The other five Italian Cities short-listed after the initial pre-selection round in November 2013 were Cagliari, Lecce, Perugia, Ravenna and Siena.
-Bulgaria and Italy are the two EU member states which will share the title in 2019.
+Bulgaria and Italy are the two EU member states shared the title in 2019.
 The final selection in Bulgaria took place in September, with the panel recommending that Plovdiv should be awarded the title for Bulgaria.

 Androulla Vassiliou, the European Commissioner responsible for Culture, stated: “I congratulate Matera on its successful bid.
 The competition for the title in Italy was one of the strongest ever, with 21 initial contenders narrowed down to six finalists.
 This number is a testimony of the immense popularity of this European Union initiative.
 I am confident that Matera will attract more visitors from Europe and all over the world to discover the city, its history and the cultural diversity which is one of strengths of our continent.
 I am convinced that the title will bring Matera and its surrounding area significant long-term cultural, economic and social benefits, as we have seen with previous European Capitals of Culture.”